FOUfashion/api/README.md

   - a 256-bit key is derived with `sha256` using a 256-bit salt and 8192 iterations => encryption is both fast and secure
   - passwords NEVER leave the API server

+## To-Do :dizzy:

+- handle DELETE requests properly: some joined documents to not get deleted

 ## Pre-Requisites :computer:

 You need the following: